mon-gmx/mon-gmx/README.md

 ## Small bursts.

 This is a section I plan on dedicating to small bursts of comments.
 I often like to add my opinion and illustrate it with the help of copilot, while I enjoy doing that, it is time consuming and I want to be thoughtful about what I write, yet I need to drop some thoughts from time to time and probably here is the right place, so a section is born (?), I am still not interested in making this a github.io page the less moving to a content provider (and of course not getting a domain, that's pricey when done right).

+### DevOps is not SRE, or is it?

+This is a silly shitpost, but I want to share it because it is often used as a synonym and great people end up hating their duties due to the huge confusion Google created with this term.
+So wanna know the difference?
+I think I can summarize it in a few lines: SRE means engineers **obsessed** about site up, performance, service levels and whatever it takes to get there.
+Fix code?
+Yes, Fix infra?
+Yes, Fix monitoring?
+Of course!, Negotiate service levels?
+Maybe, Automation?
+Yes!
+DevOps on the other hand is handling the power to run a service to its developers, no more sysadmin doing your dirty work.
+So essentially they look like DevOps should be doing SRE, right?
+I tend to see it the other way around, SRE will do the DevOps to keep the lights on.
+DevOps (should not) focuses on the tools to make the show run smoothly from inception to deployment.
+So in real life what does it mean?
+Want the best, most bad ass container maniacs that can do CI/CD? get yourself a DevOps guy.
+Want to get your service fine tuned and focus on building at scale?
+Get yourself an SRE.